-- Members must use a convenience clinic/retail health clinic within the network and service area of the Claims Administrator You have chosen. - Members must use an online or virtual care provider within the network of the Claims Administrator You have chosen. - Convenience clinics are staffed by nurse practitioners and physician assistants who are qualified to evaluate, diagnose, and prescribe medications (when clinically appropriate) for simple Illnesses, and to provide certain types of vaccinations and screenings.
-Services are available to Advantage Health Plan participants at \$0 per visit.
-The first dollar Deductibles are also waived.
+- Members must use a convenience clinic/retail health clinic within the network and service area of the Claims Administrator You have chosen. - Convenience clinics are staffed by nurse practitioners and physician assistants who are qualified to evaluate, diagnose, and prescribe medications (when clinically appropriate) for simple Illnesses, and to provide certain types of vaccinations and screenings.
+Services are available to Advantage High Deductible Health Plan participants at \$0 per visit, after the annual deductible has been satisfied, which is waived for preventive care (including vaccinations and some screenings).
 No appointments are necessary.
 Individuals with Illnesses outside the scope of services or who exhibit signs of a chronic condition will be referred to their physician or, if critical, the nearest urgent care center or emergency room.

-M. Dental Care
+K. Dental Care